EvaGraceSmith/Reading-Notes/401/class-02.md

 Scalability: Modularity can make it easier to scale applications by allowing developers to add or remove modules as needed, without affecting other parts of the codebase.

-Overall, modularity is a useful practice for developers because it can help reduce complexity, increase reusability, and make code easier to manage and maintain over time."
+Overall, modularity is a useful practice for developers because it can help reduce complexity, increase reusability, and make code easier to manage and maintain over time." - ChatGPT

 ### [What is NPM?](https://docs.npmjs.com/about-npm)